Safety

 Pipeline incidents, while rare, do still happen.
 Pipeline operators prepare for the unlikely event of an incident through the use of control room technologies and training to stop the flow of a pipeline quickly upon a release.

-Operators also develop emergency response plans which have to be approved by regulators, deploy resources, and work closely with local first responders to reduce the impacts of any release.
-For more information of how companies respond to incidents, we encourage you to find out here.
+Operators also develop regulatorily mandated emergency response plans, deploy resources, and work closely with local first responders to reduce the impacts of any release.
+For more information on how companies respond to incidents, we encourage you to find out here.

 Training and Coordination with First Responders

-Successfully dealing with a pipeline incident requires information sharing and practice in advance.
-Pipeline operators conduct tabletop drills and live “on site” drills with local first responders such as local fire departments, law enforcement and emergency management.
+Successfully dealing with a pipeline incident requires information sharing and practicing response procedures in advance.
+Pipeline operators conduct tabletop drills and live “on site” drills with local first responders such as fire departments, law enforcement, and emergency management organizations.

 Operators conduct exercises and drills in coordination with first responders.

-These training exercises are used to establish a clear understanding of the manpower and resources each group will bring to a potential incident, to assign roles for each group, and to establish a decision making process that ensures any necessary response is safe, coordinated and efficient.
+These training exercises are used to establish a clear understanding of the manpower and resources each group will bring to a potential incident, assign roles for each group, and establish a decision-making process that ensures any necessary response is safe, coordinated, and efficient.

 During drills, operators and first responders come to a designated area to walk through a “live incident.”
-Operators share pipeline locations, maps, products traveling through the line and potential hazards so that everyone involved is informed and prepared in the event of an incident.
+Operators share pipeline locations, maps, potential hazards, and products traveling through the line so that everyone involved is informed and prepared in the event of an incident.